brunocarmena57/scraper-routines/README.md

 As I was honing my skills in Python automation, I prioritized writing modular, maintainable code and ensuring that the overall project was well-structured.

-The scripts tackle a range of tasks, such as:
+The scripts tackle a range of tasks, such as:<br/>

 🔄 Data synchronization: automating data transfers between different systems, ensuring synchronization and consistency across platforms <br/><br/>
 📊 Report generation: automating the creation of reports from raw data, formatting them, and integrating with external tools for further analysis<br/><br/>